mainettis/darksun/docs/workflow.md

 Click on the `New Pull Request` button.
 The next screen will show you all of the changes you've made, including file additions.
 It will also request you add some text as to why you're requesting this pull to the primary repository.
 Add some discussion as to what changes you made, what your intent behavior for the new items is and any other pertinent information necessary to ensure smooth integration into the primary repostitory.
 When you're done, click on the big green button and either send the pull request or save it as a draft request for later submission.

  ![pull request submission button](https://help.github.com/assets/images/help/pull_requests/pullrequest-send.png)

+ ## Advanced Workflow Tasks

+ Git is a very powerful tool for source control.
+You may find that you want to work on several different sections of the module, but don't want to commit all of the various sections at the same time.
+You can easily accomplish this through the use of git branches.
+A branch is essentially a copy of your repository that you can use to make all the changes you want without affecting your base repository until you decide to merge them.

+ For example, if you're building two different cities in the toolset, you can create two git branches (one for each city).
+This way, when you're done with one and want to incorporate it into the base module, you can send a pull request just for that city's branch without accidentally including files from the city you're still working on.

+ Branching also allows you to update your local repository with changes from the primary repository without overwriting any of your new work or requiring you to stash or commit your changes.
+It's a great way of doing business that solves a lot of problems.
+Details on how to do this will be forthcoming in the next update to this tutorial.

 ## Questions